-The UroLift® System is one of the latest a minimally-invasive procedures for treating BPH.
+The UroLift system is one of the latest a minimally-invasive procedures for treating BPH.
 This state-of-the-art system provides permanent relief from the symptoms of BPH without the cutting, removing part of the prostate or even heat.
-The UroLift® essentially uses tiny implants to hold the enlarged prostate tissue out of the way of the urethra, allowing the patient to return to his normal physical activities in as little as two weeks.
+UroLift essentially uses tiny implants to hold the enlarged prostate tissue out of the way of the urethra, allowing the patient to return to his normal physical activities in as little as two weeks.
 Many patients experience only minor discomfort during the recovery period.
 The procedure is performed in-office with an experienced urologist and patients may return home the same day without a catheter.

 What to Expect During the Procedure

-Although the UroLift System is relatively new, the urologists at Comprehensive Urology are exceptionally skilled in performing the procedure.
+The urologists at Comprehensive Urology are exceptionally skilled in performing UroLift.
 This treatment can be performed under local or general anesthesia, either in a doctor’s office or hospital.

 First, the urologist will insert a delivery system through the urethra in order to determine the precise area(s) of the prostate tissue to be pulled back.
 The urologist will then insert a small needle into the sheath, which will be used to stitch the tissue.
 The number of implants (stitches) will vary depending on the size and shape of the obstructive tissue.
 Once complete, the instruments and delivery system are safely removed.

-Like many urological conditions and their corresponding procedures, the UroLift System may have some side effects, which include:
+Like many urological conditions and their corresponding procedures, the UroLift system may have some side effects, including:

 - Blood in the urine (hematuria)